Azure/prometheus-collector/otelcollector/test/README.md

     - MetricsExtension.Native
     - MonAgentLauncher
   - When the `ama-metrics-prometheus-config` configmap is updated, the `prometheus-collector` replicaset container restarts.
-  - When the `the ama-metrics-config-node` configmap is updated, the `prometheus-collector` daemonset container restarts. `label=linux-daemonset-custom-config`
+  - When the `ama-metrics-config-node` configmap is updated, the `prometheus-collector` daemonset container restarts. `label=linux-daemonset-custom-config`
   - When the `ama-metrics-prometheus-config-node-windows` configmap is updated, the `prometheus-collector` windows daemonset container restarts. `label=windows`
 - Prometheus UI
   - The Prometheus UI API should return the expected scrape pools for both the `prometheus-collector` replicaset and daemonset containers.